Chad Hendricks had grown weary of shallow conversations with friends. There was a longing in his heart to have real relationships.

 “I don’t want to come,” Chad told his buddies.
 "I don’t want to do this anymore.
 If it’s just sarcasm and giving each other crap all the time, I don’t want to come.

 “I want to talk about what we are struggling with, what it means to be a good husband and parent.”

 In other words, Chad wanted to get real with his friends and not keep conversations at a surface level.
 To his surprise, his friends wanted the same thing, which has led to much more meaningful relationships as talk centers around things that matter in life.

 Chad has taken other bold steps of faith recently.
-He came forward to get baptized at Community Church in June, went on a Wild at Heart outdoor retreat in Colorado in May and followed up by leading a local men's retreat in August.
+He came forward to get baptized at Community Church last June, went on a Wild at Heart outdoor retreat in Colorado last May and followed up by leading a local men's retreat last summer.

 Chad has taken on a new motto: "If we’re going to be friends, let’s have real friendships.
 I want to have strong friendships and have personal conversations about what is going on.”

 Chad had considered getting baptized sooner but felt he wasn’t ready.
 Chad had encouraged his wife, Shelly, to get baptized on Easter Sunday in April, so when baptisms were offered again at GBCC in June he figured it was time for him to step up.

 The focus of the Colorado retreat that Chad attended was on spiritual armor and warfare.
 When the message at GBCC on Baptism Sunday in June was also on spiritual warfare, Chad knew he needed to come forward.